adrianaleticya/TorProjectScraper-Outreachy2019-2020/README.md

 const articleTags = []
 ```

-Each const receveived the correspondent information from the article.
+Each const received the corresponding information from the post.
 When the method ```article.find(selector).text().trim()``` is executed it searches specific data using the selector.
 For example ```.author a``` is where the name of the author is at the Tor Blog, so that's the selector that must be passed as a parameter to that method.
 The result is stored in ```const articleAuthor```.
 That interaction will happen to all of the data being searched.

 ### Tags

-The variable ```articleTags``` is the only one different here.
+The variable ```articleTags``` is different.
 One of the purposes of this crawler was to identify all the tags of each article.
 Therefore, this was vital for Tor Blog, but may be useless to other websites.
 Especially if you don't work with tags.
-It first declares an array and then fills it in with the retrived data.
+It first declares an array and then fills it in with the retrieved data.

 ```javascript
 article.find('.field--name-field-tags .field--items .field--item a').each(function(i, el) {